kneath/kneath.github.com/handbook/index.md

 These tools offer up shortcuts for deeper thought.
 They aren't always right.
 Resist the temptation to look at these tools as a magical robot that can replace a human.
 Instead ask yourself: how can I use this tool to make me a smarter, better, more caring human?

 Don't ask it to solve algebra for you.
 Use it to help you learn algebra.
-Make the computer do drudgery.
+Make the computer do drudgery while you become a better person.

 ### They Use Your Computer